scherermichael-oss/conventional-mergebot/README.md

     This is used for bugfixes.
 A new patch version will be released.

-- `chore`

-    This is used for other work that should trigger a new release and create an entry in the changelog.
-A new patch version will be released.

 For the rest of the commit message, the description of the pull request (i.e. first comment) is searched for the `## Changelog` heading.
 Hence, the description for the sample might look like:

 ```